Anacampseros telephiastrum 'Variegata'

 Anacampseros grow well in partial sun with bright light enhancing the leaf colors and keeping them compact.
-They require a gritty free-draining soil with added organic material and low to moderate watering.
+They require gritty, free-draining soil with added organic material and low to moderate watering.
 The caudiciform species are prone to rot and should be watered very sparingly.
 Feed with a high potassium fertilizer during the growing season, diluted to 1/4 potency, and mix into the watering can for application.

 Anacampseros may be attractive to a variety of insects.
 Still, plants in good condition should be nearly pest-free, particularly if grown in a mineral potting mix with good exposure and ventilation.
 Nonetheless, watch carefully for any significant decline in health.
 This may signal a pest problem that should be dealt with quickly to prevent scarring, stunting, and even death.

 Learn more at How to Grow and Care for Anacampseros.